Decay of the vortex muon: Vortex muon decay

 In Fig.~\ref{Fig-angular-polarized} we plot the above angular distributions in the forward region for the narrow cone with $\theta_0 = 0.01$.
 Here, the plane wave muon cases are shown in black, vortex muon cases are shown in red.
 The dotted lines, both for plane wave and vortex muons, correspond to the unpolarized case; they are identical to Fig.~\ref{Fig-angular}, left.
 The solid lines correspond to the parallel polarization for vortex muon and the $z$ polarization for the plane wave muon.
 The red dashed line shows the radial polarization case, which is possible only for vortex muon.
 We observe here the same pattern as before: when passing from plane wave to vortex muons with very small cone opening angle $\theta_0$, we just see the forward peak to get slightly broader.
 Thus, the main message from this plot is that the spectrum-integrated angular distribution is not of much help when distinguishing different polarization states.

 The distinction becomes much more clear when we look into the energy spectrum, especially in the higher energy region.
-In Fig.~\ref{Fig-spectra-polarized} we show these spectra for the same five states: unpolarized plane wave and vortex muons, parallel polarization for plane wave and vortex muons, and the radial polarization.
+In Fig.~\ref{Fig-spectra-polarized} we show these spectra\footnote{We are grateful to Rahul Singh and his colleagues for calling our attention to the erroneous spectra in an earlier version of this plot.} for the same five states: unpolarized plane wave and vortex muons, parallel polarization for plane wave and vortex muons, and the radial polarization.
 The spectra are given for the electron emission angle of $\pi/60 = 3^\circ$.
 We see critically different patterns for various polarization options in the higher energy region, which occupies at this observation angle the region from about $E_{e1}=700$ to $E_{e2}=1200$ MeV.

 In particular, the spectrum of the electrons from radially polarized muons, which closely follows the unpolarized case below $E_{e1}$, displays a strong second peak at high energies.
 The explanation of this effect is straightforward.
 For lower energies, all plane wave components of the radially polarized muon contribute to spectrum, and since all of them point in different directions, the end result looks almost like the unpolarized case.
 However, in the higher energy region, only some of the plane wave components contribute, see Eq.~\eqref{two-regions}.
 Therefore, the closer to the end point $E_{e2}$, the more the process resembles the transversely polarized case.